 Community Choice Aggregation (CCA) is a program towns and cities can use to switch everyone in the town who is on basic service over to cleaner energy.
 An energy broker helps the community purchase the amount of energy which best fits their needs.
 Residents may opt out at any time.
 The energy is still distributed and billed through the town's original utility (i.e. Eversource or National Grid).

-- See MCAN's two page handout on CCA here
+- To view MCAN’s two page handout on CCA, click here

 - The Metropolitan Area Planning Council released a report about how green aggregation is making the grid cleaner.
-You can find that here.
+You can find the report here.

 Melrose has been a leader in the state for Community Choice Aggregation (CCA).
 They were an early adopter, starting the CCA program in January 2016.
 They have had great success with the program, reducing their use of energy from fossil fuels by 5%, and also getting more stable rates.
 The plan from Constellation Energy supplies the town with 5% renewables, mostly from wind projects with Mass Energy, and the broker Good Energy helped them set up the plan.